-Delaware may be one of the country’s smallest states, but it has a lot to offer in terms of education.
+While they may be in one of the country’s smallest states, online colleges in Delaware have a lot to offer in terms of education.

-Residents can attend a research university, baccalaureate college, or special focus institution.
-They can consider certification programs or master’s degrees, study online or on campus.
+You may attend a research university, baccalaureate college, or special focus institution.
+You might consider certification programs or master’s degrees and study online or on campus.

 Editorial Listing ShortCode: